What is India VIX Index? Calculation, Meaning, Range & Volatality

 What India VIX Indicates?

-What Elements Are Considered While Calculating the India VIX or the Volatility Index?
+What Elements are Considered while Calculating the India VIX?

-Calculating the India VIX, or Volatility Index, involves considering several essential elements:
+Calculating the India VIX involves considering several essential elements:

-• Bid-Ask Prices: The best bid and ask prices of out-of-the-money option contracts are utilised for the calculation, with the ATM strike serving as the reference point.
-This strike is the price slightly below the forward index level.
+- Bid-Ask Prices: India VIX is calculated using the best bid and ask prices of out-of-the-money option contracts.
+The at-the-money (ATM) strike, used as a reference, is the strike price just below the forward index level.

 How India VIX is Calculated?

-The metric uses a methodology inspired by the CBOE’s approach, with necessary adjustments to suit the NIFTY options market, which may include techniques like cubic splines.
+The India VIX uses a method inspired by the Chicago Board Options Exchange (CBOE), with some changes to fit the Nifty options market.
+It also incorporates techniques like cubic splines.

 India VIX = 100 * √((Sum of Weighted Implied Volatility Squared) / Total Weight)

-• “Sum of Weighted Implied Volatility Squared” represents the summation of squared implied volatilities, each multiplied by its corresponding weight.
+- The “Sum of Weighted Implied Volatility Squared” means adding up each squared implied volatility multiplied by its weight.

-• “Total Weight” signifies the sum of the open interest of all options involved in the calculation.
+- “Total Weight” is the sum of the open interest of all the options used in the calculation.

 How is Volatility Calculated on smallcases?